Hemitripteridae: Characteristics

 (Nautichthys robustus) to around 73 cm in the bigmouth sculpin (Hemitripterus bolini).

 Distribution and habitat

-Hemitripterinae sculpins are mainly found in the North Pacific Ocean, with a single species, the sea raven (Hemitripterus americanus) being found in the northwestern Atlantic Ocean.
+Hemitripterid sculpins are mainly found in the North Pacific Ocean, with a single species, the sea raven (Hemitripterus americanus) being found in the northwestern Atlantic Ocean.
 They are marine, demersal fishes found from the intertidal zone down to in excess of 420 m, although the majority of then are found in less than 200 m.